easy guitar backing tracks

 Backing track bringing all four chords together

-This track brings all four chords learned up to this point together in a single progression It provides a great way for students to see that they really are making progress
+This track brings all four chords learned up to this point together in a single progression It provides a great way for students to see that they really are improving and to reinforce progress made to this point

 One chord that they already know and a new one